Your 10-second guide to today's Australian jobs report

 Here’s the state of play:

+- In the year to September, employment increased by 163,134, the smallest gain recorded since April last year.
+In percentage terms, employment grew by 1.38% over the past year, also the slowest pace since April 2015.

+- Part-time employment grew by 5.4% over the year, the fastest pace seen since January 2010.
+Full-time employment fell by 0.4% over the same period, the first decline since April 2014.

-- The unemployment rate came in at 5.6%, unchanged from level reported in September.
-Without rounding, it fell to 5.58%, the lowest level since February 2013.
+- The unemployment rate fell to 5.6%, leaving it at the lowest level since February 2013.

-- Labour force participation held steady at 64.4%.
-It now sits at the lowest level seen in over a decade.
+- This was entirely due to labour force participation tumbling to 64.5%, the lowest level seen since May 2014.
+Participation among males skidded to 70.1%, the lowest level seen in the history of the survey.

-- In November, economists expect employment to accelerate, forecasting an increase of 17,500.
+- In October, economists expect employment to increase by 20,000, reversing the decline of the previous two months.

-- The unemployment rate is tipped to hold at 5.6%, courtesy of an expected lift in labour force participation to 64.5%.
+- The unemployment rate is tipped to remain steady at 5.6%, courtesy of an expected lift in participation to 64.6%.

-- Perhaps of more importance given record-low wage growth at present, there’ll be plenty of attention on the quarterly underemployment figure released in the report.

-- The underemployment rate measures those currently in work but who would like to work more.
-It currently sits at 8.7%, the highest level on record.
+- Given concern over heightened levels of labour market slack, the breakdown between part time and full time workers will be watched closely, and may actually be the main influence on market movements given the next underemployment figure won’t arrive until next month.

 Business Insider Emails & Alerts